zhenjess/Birds_v2/README.md

 ## Technologies
 ## Backend
-Rails was chosen due to ites out-of-the-box support for relational databases and RESTful architecture.
+Rails was chosen due to its out-of-the-box support for relational databases and RESTful architecture.
 Convenience and speed was prioritized over scalability because this project was built in a relatively short amount of time.The chosen technologies (Heroku, Rails, PostgresSQL, React, Redux) were determined to be adequate for the predicted load.

 * Ruby on Rails
 * PostgreSQL